bridgetmaddison/bridgetmaddisoncbt-site/content/contact.md

 marginwidth="0">Loading...</iframe>

-Ready to go ahead and make an appointment?
-Please feel free to contact the Centre for Wellbeing direct to book an appointment.
+Sessions to take place at the Centre for Wellbeing, please feel free to contact them direct to book an appointment.

 Website:    [centreforwellbeing.co.uk](http://centreforwellbeing.co.uk/)